dendibakh/perf-ninja/GetStarted.md

 ```

 This will instruct the Google Benchmark framework to execute exactly 10 iterations of the benchmark.
 Now when you improve your code you can also compare performance profiles since the wall time will be different.

-## Project dependencies

-To build labs in this video course you need to install the following dependencies:
-* CMake 3.13
-* [Google benchmark](https://github.com/google/benchmark), you can also use the scripts in the [tools](tools) directory.

 ## Target platform